Chilledheart/yass/README.md

 ## Usage
 0. Download the package (and install if it is a installer) and run YASS.
-Basically, it is a GUI application, so it requires:
+Basically, it is a GUI application, for a quick start we can pick from here:

 - Windows XP or later ([Setup installer](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-winxp-release-x86-static-1.3.6-installer.exe))
 - Linux (Ubuntu 16.04 or CentOS 7 at least) ([DEB](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-ubuntu-16.04-xenial_amd64.1.3.6.deb)/[RPM](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-centos-7.el7.x86_64.1.3.6.rpm))
 - macOS 10.14 or later ([DMG image](https://github.com/Chilledheart/yass/releases/download/1.3.6/yass-macos-release-universal-1.3.6.dmg))

-Visit the [release page](https://github.com/Chilledheart/yass/releases/tag/1.3.6) for other flavours such as tarball download or packages running on aarch64/arm64 hardware.
+> Visit the [release page](https://github.com/Chilledheart/yass/releases/tag/1.3.6) for other flavours such as tarball downloads or packages running on aarch64/arm64 hardware.

-1. Make sure we have your server setup (for example, see [Naiveproxy Server setup][naiveproxy-server])
+1. Please have your server set up (for example, you can give it a visit: [Naiveproxy Server setup][naiveproxy-server], the server side is compatible)

-2. In YASS windows, please feel free to find and feed in server host, server port, username and password used in previous step, cipher method to `http2` if you don't know anything, local host to `127.0.0.1`, local port to `1081` and timeout to `0`.
+2. In YASS windows, please feed in Server's Host (domain name), Server Port, Username and Password used in previous step, changing Cipher Method to `http2`, Local Host to `127.0.0.1`, Local Port to `1081` and Timeout to `0`.

-3. Click your platform's internet options to use HTTP PROXY on `127.0.0.1` port to `1081` and then start your website as you visit the websites from the server.
+3. Click your platform's internet options to use HTTP PROXY on `127.0.0.1` port to `1081` and then start your browser just as you visit the websites directly from the server.
 You can use this software as SOCKS4/SOCKS5 PROXY on the SAME port!

-> As REDIR mode usage in middle box for advanced usage, please make sure you pass `--redir_mode` argument to the software.
+> As REDIR mode usage in middle box for advanced users, please make sure you pass `--redir_mode` argument to the software.
-> and local host to `0.0.0.0` to listen other machines' requirement
+> and local host to `0.0.0.0` to receive requests other that the current machine.

 ## Features